 WHAT IS BLAME?

 Blame is defined as assigning responsibility for a fault or wrong.
 We blame others for a number of events: so and so made us late, she made me feel guilty, they pressured me to make a decision, he made me explode with rage.
-Blaming others leads to several unhelpful emotions like resentment, anger, and hatred.
+Blaming others leads to several unhelpful emotions, such as resentment, anger, and hatred.
 We blame others for our behaviors, our thoughts, and our feelings that are negative.
 I have yet to meet anyone who blames people for the good things that happen in our lives.

 3. See a therapist.
 As stated earlier in this blog, people who blame often have a fragile sense of self-worth.
 They believe they can’t make a mistake, as doing so would mean they are flawed.
-Seeing a therapist will help you work towards accepting your human fallibility and capacity for error without degrading yourself or actively avoiding holding yourself accountable.
+Seeing a therapist will help you work towards accepting your human fallibility and capacity for error without degrading yourself or avoiding holding yourself accountable.

 If you would like to take action now, then give Citron Hennessey a call.
 We have the mental health services you need to deal with tendencies related to blaming others.
 Schedule an appointment at our comfortable Manhattan offices, or book an online therapy session and our mental health counselors can help you avoid blaming others and begin to take responsibility.